ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-04-hanging-out-with-the-mercedes-gang.md

 ![Four Mercedes vans on the cliffs](/assets/images/IMG_1460.jpg)

-Robert (number 2) is also a developer who works on his own software products.
+Robert (number 2) is a developer, too, and works on his own software products.
 Robert (number 1) and Stefan are currently full-time travelers living off their savings.
 Stefan also runs a [blog](http://draudi.de/) where he wrote about his van trips through the Middle East, Northern and Central America.

 ## Stefan's van